 On your visit to the Denver Zoo, also be sure to head up Predator Ridge.
 This African savanna environment is home to species ranging from spotted hyenas to African lions.
 Or hike over to Bear Mountain for exhilarating sightings of these massive four-pawed creatures.

 Piqued by primates?
 Look waaay up at Primate Panorama, where you’ll delight in viewing derring-do in the tree branches.

-Tip: visit around feeding time for best viewing.
+Tip: Visit around feeding time for prime wildlife viewing.

 Denver Museum of Nature and Science

 Feeling the need to indulge your inner science nerd?
 Let it loose at the Denver Museum of Nature & Science!
 Set in the beautiful City Park, this sprawling structure is meant to inspire awe – and it does!

 You’ll feel your jaw drop as you step into the main lobby of one of Denver’s premier museums and are welcomed by a giant dinosaur skeleton towering above you.
 The Denver Museum of Nature & Science houses artifacts ranging from fascinating prehistoric fossils to Egyptian mummies to the mysteries of outer space.
 This place is massive, so give yourself plenty of time to explore.